 On Oct.
 5, 2014, 35-year-old Algarad and his fiancé, 24-year-old Amber Burch, were both arrested after the skeletal remains of two men were found buried in Algarad’s backyard.

 On Oct.
-13, the men were identified as Joshua Fredrick Wetzler and Tommy Dean Welch, who had both disappeared all the way back in 2009.
+13, the men were identified as Joshua Fredrick Wetzler and Tommy Dean Welch, who had both disappeared in 2009.

 Shortly after the arrest of Algarad and Burch, Algarad’s other fiancé, 28-year-old Krystal Matlock, was charged in connection with the death of one person whose body was found.
 She was suspected of helping with the burial of Wetzler.

 It was later alleged that Algarad had killed Wetzler in July 2009 and Burch had helped bury his body.
 Meanwhile, Burch allegedly killed Welch in October 2009 and Algarad had helped with that burial.
 Both men had died as a result of a gunshot wound to the head.

 Soon after the remains were found on the property, county housing officials deemed the home “unfit for human habitation.”
 In April 2015, Pazuzu Algarad’s house of horrors was demolished.

 Neighbors couldn’t be happier when it was finally gone.

 In the early hours of October 28, 2015, Pazuzu Algarad was found dead in his prison cell at Central Prison in Raleigh, North Carolina.
 The death was ruled a suicide; he bled to death as a result of a deep cut on his left arm.
 The instrument Algarad used remains unknown.